 Odette, #01-04, National Gallery, 1 St Andrew’s Road, Singapore 178957

-French onion soup, duck confit and coq au vin are just some of the rustic French offerings you’ll find at Bistro du Vin.
-Part of the Les Amis Group, this casual eatery offers comforting fare and a homely dining experience that promises an authentic taste of France, all at a reasonable price to boot.
+French onion soup, duck leg confit and escargots are just some of the rustic French offerings you’ll find at Bistro du Vin.
+Part of the Les Amis Group, this casual eatery at Shaw Centre offers comforting fare and a homely dining experience that promises an authentic taste of France, all at a reasonable price to boot.
 Its popularity with the French population in Singapore is testimony enough for us!

 Bistro du Vin, #01-14, Shaw Centre, 1 Scotts Road, Singapore 228208

-Another Michelin-starred French restaurant in Singapore, Meta takes French classics and gives them an Asian (mostly Korean) spin, using fresh and seasonal ingredients in its creations.
+Another Michelin-starred French restaurant in Singapore, Meta takes French classics and gives them an Asian (mostly Korean) spin.
+It uses mostly fresh and seasonal ingredients in its creations.
 Service is warm, and diners can choose from an ever-changing menu of four courses at lunch or seven courses at dinner.
 Once you’re all settled in, sit back, relax and enjoy the culinary ride.

 Gunther’s is more than a restaurant to chef Gunther Hubrechsen.
 It’s a second home for him to devise and visualise his culinary creations.
 The restaurant’s luxurious art nouveau-styled interior incorporates panel art pieces and features natural, flowing patterns.
-But more importantly, the meticulously designed dining room sets the stage for chef Gunther’s unique creations like côte de bœuf flambéed in au Cognac and roasted suckling pig with hibiscus sauce.
-If you’re up for unconventional French fare, try the warm angel hair pasta with sakura prawns.
+But more importantly, the meticulously designed dining room sets the stage for chef Gunther’s unique creations.
+Guided by the seasons, each ingredient is highlighted to bring out its unique characteristics.